-Section 15: Looked After Children (LAC)
+Section 15: Children Looked After (CLA)

-The designated lead staff and governors are also responsible for Looked after Children.
-All looked after children have a Personal Education Plan (PEP), which is part of the child's care plan.
+The designated lead staff and governors are also responsible for Children Looked After.
+All children looked after have a Personal Education Plan (PEP), which is part of the child's care plan.
 This is reviewed termly.
 Advice and support are available through the virtual school and virtual head teacher.